Making films without breaking the bank

 Cost:

-An introduction to the fundamentals of micro-budget filmmaking.
-Comparing traditional producing to micro-budget producing, students will learn how the filmmaking landscaped has changed over the last ten years and understand the context of the industry today.
+An introduction to the fundamentals of low-budget filmmaking.
+Comparing traditional producing to micro-budget producing, students will learn how the filmmaking landscape has changed over the last ten years.
+Shifting away from the traditional studio model to a more indie approach.
+Empowering producers and filmmakers from all backgrounds and levels of experience.

 A great script is the foundation of any successful film.
-The writing stage is a make-or-break process for any film and can be a determining factor as to whether the project receives funding at all.
+The writing stage is a make-or-break process and can be a determining factor as to whether the project receives funding at all.

 A script breakdown is one of the most useful tools a producer has.
 Without it, it is next to impossible to create a realistic budget and schedule for a film.

 Students will learn how to properly break down a script.
-Using a short script as an example, students will be taken step by step through the breakdown process and learn to identify what is needed for each scene.
+Using a short script as an example, students will be taken step by step through the breakdown process.
+They will learn to identify the essential elements needed to make their film.
 This includes cast, background performers, locations, wardrobe, props, and special effects.

 Students will learn how to budget for a micro-budget film, using their script breakdowns.
 Focusing on the essentials, students will learn what line items and bare minimums are needed to start production.